AESTHET1C/EWMC-Firmware/Documentation/Error Codes Documentation.md

 ### Trigger Conditions
 + The corresponding motor takes more time than expected to engage the endstop in question
-+ The endstop in question was disengaged while the corresponding motor was stationary

 ### Potential Causes
 + The endstop in question has failed
 + The motor in question needs to be re-calibrated
-+ The endstop was disengaged manually

 ### Action Taken by Firmware
 + The corresponding motor is reversed briefly if it was in motion